 - Preheat oven to 350 degrees.

-- In a medium bowl, whisk together the oat flour, baking powder, baking soda, salt, spices, and stevia.
+- In a medium bowl, whisk together the oat flour, baking powder, baking soda, salt, pie spice, and stevia.

-- In a large bowl, mix the sugar with the wet ingredients (pumpkin, eggs, vanilla, molasses, milk).
+- In a large bowl, mix the sugar with the wet ingredients (pumpkin, eggs, vanilla, milk).

 - Stir everything together until smooth and well combined.

-- Divide the batter among the muffin cups (I got about 18 good-sized cupcakes).
+- Divide the batter equally among the muffin cups (I got about 18 good-sized cupcakes).